 - Psychological Neglect: Neglect occurs when a student is isolated, ignored, when nurturing is repeatedly withheld, or when ongoing adequate time/attention is not given to the student from parents, a person responsible for the care of the child, or any member of the ECA community.

-- Bullying: Any repeated interactions, contact from, actions by, or attitudes communicated by a member of the ECA community which make a student feel threatened, humiliated or unsafe.
+- Bullying/Cyberbullying: Any repeated interactions, contact, actions, or attitudes communicated by a member of the ECA community which make a student feel threatened, humiliated, or unsafe.

 Reporting Procedures for Abuse:

 ECA requires that all members of the community familiarize themselves with these reporting requirements in the event that they witness or become aware of Student Abuse/endangerment.
 Updates are regularly provided to members of the community regarding changes in policy/procedures and current student protection practice through staff meetings, the faculty handbook, and periodic electronic community communication.
 Expectations for reporting include acting with tact, confidentiality, and sympathy; avoiding “over-questioning” of the victim; and assembling complete and detailed notes (including date and time of any observations or conversations with the student) immediately.